Suzanne Crough

 Suzanne J. Crough (March 6, 1963 – April 27, 2015) was an American child actress best known for her role as Tracy Partridge on The Partridge Family.

 Career

 On The Partridge Family, a musical sitcom TV show which ran from 1970 to 1974, Crough played Tracy Partridge, the youngest Partridge sibling, who played the tambourine.
-After The Partridge Family, she made several TV movies and made guest appearances on television shows, including Mulligan's Stew.
+She also voiced Tracy in the 1974 Saturday morning cartoon Partridge Family 2200 A.D.
+After The Partridge Family, she made several TV movies and made guest appearances on television shows during the 1970's, including Mulligan's Stew.
 Her last credited on-screen role was as Kate in the 1980 TV movie Children of Divorce.

 Post-acting life

 Crough graduated from Los Angeles Pierce College and until 1993 owned and operated a bookstore.
 She married William Condray in July 1985; the couple had two daughters.

 On March 2, 2010, during a reunion interview with several co-stars from The Partridge Family on The Today Show, she stated she was a manager at an OfficeMax in Bullhead City, Arizona.